AshleyPoole/ssllabs-api-wrapper/README.md

 SSLLWrapper
 ===========

-SSLLWrapper stands for SSL Labs Wrapper which I believe is the first .NET wrapper developed for the new [SSL Labs' Assessment API's](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md) that allow the comsumer to test SSL servers on the public internet.
+SSLLWrapper stands for SSL Labs Wrapper which I believe is the first .NET wrapper developed for the new [SSL Labs' Assessment API's](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md) that allow the consumer to test SSL servers on the public internet.

-This wrapper easies the communication to the API's for .NET developers wich allows you as the developer to focus on your project rather than managing the plumbing and overhead required to comsume the API's.
+This wrapper easies the communication to the API's for .NET developers which allows you as the developer to focus on your project rather than managing the plumbing and overhead required to consume the API's.

 **Notes**
 - SSL Labs' Assessment API's are currently still in development and are subject to change.